Megadeth: 2019–2023: Ellefson's second departure and The Sick, the Dying... and the Dead!

-2023–present: Kiko Loureiro's departure, Megadeth and farewell tour
+2023–present: Megadeth and farewell tour

-On September 6, 2023, it was announced that lead guitarist Kiko Loureiro would temporarily be leaving the North American portion of the tour and that he would be replaced by Teemu Mäntysaari.
-On November 20, 2023, Mäntysaari joined Megadeth as their lead guitarist, after Loureiro announced he would be extending his absence from the band.
-Loureiro later confirmed in a November 28, 2023, podcast interview that he would be permanently leaving the band.
+On September 6, 2023, it was announced that lead guitarist Kiko Loureiro would temporarily be leaving the North American portion of the Crush the World Tour and that he would be replaced by Teemu Mäntysaari.
+On November 20, Mäntysaari joined Megadeth as their lead guitarist, after Loureiro announced he would be extending his absence from the band.
+Loureiro later confirmed in a November 28 podcast interview that he would be permanently leaving the band.
 Loureiro explained his departure in a January 2024 interview with Guitar World, saying: "I had two viable options: to be in Megadeth or not.
 I chose my personal life.
 No regrets."
+From August 2, 2024, to September 28, Megadeth went on a U.S. tour, with Mudvayne and All That Remains serving as support.

-On August 14, 2025, Megadeth announced their upcoming studio album, which is set to be their final album, alongside the news of a farewell tour in 2026.
-Early bassist David Ellefson expressed interest in taking part of the final tour, saying: "I don't even know if [Mustaine is] retiring.
-He's just basically saying Megadeth's over...Would I like to be a part of it?
+On August 14, 2025, the band announced their upcoming studio album, set to be their final one, alongside the news of a farewell tour in 2026.
+Former bassist David Ellefson expressed interest in taking part in the tour, saying: "I don't even know if [Mustaine is] retiring.
+He's just basically saying Megadeth's over...
+Would I like to be a part of it?
 Yeah, of course.
 Who wouldn't?
 I'm a founding member of it.
 I'm a 30-plus-year member of it."
 (Note: Ellefson has stated in a previous interview that he was "in the room" when the band was founded.)
 The first single from the upcoming album, "Tipping Point", was released on October 3, 2025.
-The title of the final studio album was revealed at the same time as Megadeth, the eponymous name as the band, with a release date of January 23, 2026.
-The band performed "Tipping Point" live for the first time on October 14 during the band's European tour as the support act for Disturbed.
+The title of the album was revealed to be Megadeth, and was scheduled to be released on January 23, 2026.
+The band performed "Tipping Point" live for the first time on October 14, during their European tour as the support act for Disturbed.
+The album debuted as the leader on both the "bestselling album and EPs" charts on iTunes.

-As part of their final tour promoting the album, the band, along with Anthrax, will serve as one of the supporting acts for the North American leg of Iron Maiden's Run for Your Lives World Tour in the fall of 2026.
-Mustaine later stated on November 12, 2025, that their final tour is set to run for 'three to five' years.
+The band performed across Canada from mid-February to early March 2026 with Anthrax and Exodus, and will support Iron Maiden on the North American leg of their Run for Your Lives World Tour.
+Mustaine stated on November 12, 2025, that their final tour is set to run for 'three to five' years.
+He later revealed that he has been suffering from Dupuytren's contracture, citing it as one of the reasons for retirement.

+At the New York book launch for his memoir, In My Darkest Hour, Mustaine said surgery was an option, which he would consider after the tour supporting the record, adding, "we'll see what the technology's like."

+In January 2026, Megadeth: Behind the Mask, a "track-by-track commentary" on the new album and career retrospective, was released "in over 1,000 cinemas, across more than 35 countries."
+The band will continue their farewell tour in 2027 by touring Europe with Black Label Society and Testament.